 Despite the nearly-obliterated walls, the upper floors were quite sturdy and clearly still supported the occasional work crew dismantling the place.
 And while the metal exterior stairframe had been shorn of its risers to discourage climbing, the carpeted interior staircases were easily navigated.

 We're not done with the minibar yet.
-Apparently it used to have a stylish wooden bartop surface, but the crews had just gotten around to removing them.
-They stood outside the luxury suites' doors, as you can see above.
+Apparently it used to have a stylish wooden bartop surface, but the crews had just gotten around to removing it.
+The pieces of it stood outside the luxury suites' doors, as you can see above.

 These steel doors in the main corridor scared the holy hell out of me by swinging loose every once in a while, after a long, long pause.
 The noise was overwhelming in the silent hotel, and it sent me scurrying into a linen closet once or twice.
 Good fun.